top of page

 Life's crosswords

 This was a crossroads for everybody involved.
 The young men did not want to sin.
-The caretaker didn’t want to die.
-And not doing what the king wants can lead to death.
+The caretaker didn’t want to die, and not doing what the king wants can lead to death.
 How does one come up with a satisfactory solution in a predicament like this?

 Wisdom is the ability to discern and use insight to make the right choice.
 It helps you deal with any situation that you may experience in the best way possible and allows you to know what to do in those impossible situations.